nih-niddk-mbs/StochasticGene.jl/README.md

 The output convention is that underscore `_` is used to separate the 4 fields of a result file and thus should not be used in any of the fields.

-A data frame of the results can be constructed in Julia using the commands
+A data frame of the results can be constructed in Julia using the write_dataframes(resultfolder,datafolder) function, e.g.

 ```
 julia> using StochasticGene

+julia> write_dataframes("results/HCT_scRNAtest","data/HCT116_testdata")
 ```
+The result will be a set of csv files collating the result files of all the genes along with a "Winners" file that lists which model performed best for a given measure (default is AIC but can be changed with a named argument, see API below) and a Summary file condensing the information of the other files.

+The Summary file can be supplemented with more information via the write_augmented(summaryfile,resultfolder,datafolder) function, e.g.

 ```
-julia> write_dataframe(resultfolder,datafolder)

-e.g.
-julia> write_dataframe("results/HCT_scRNAtest","data/HCT116_testdata")
+julia> write_augmented("Summary_HCT116-scRNA-ss_MOCK_2.csv","results/HCT_scRNAtest","data/HCT116_testdata")

 ```

 ### Example Use on Unix